aerogear/graphback/CONTRIBUTING.md

 npm uninstall -g graphback-cli
 ```

-## Notes

-We do not commit generated code to templates.
-Templates should not contain any generated source code.
-z
 ## Debugging command line tool

 When using Visual Studio Code developers can use debugger configurations for command line tool.